mrzaizai2k/stock_price_4_fun/README.md

 2. Scrape data trading:

    The chatbot employs Selenium to scrape trading data from FTPS.
 The scraped data provides insights into buy/sell periods and facilitates analysis of win/loss trading patterns.
 The code for this functionality is available in src/trading_record.py.
 This feature enhances the chatbot's capability to provide valuable trading analytics.
 The code can be found in `src/trading_record.py`

+3. Scrape news:

+   The bot has the capability to scrape news specifically related to the stocks on your watchlist.
+Additionally, it can provide a brief summary of the top news, offering insights into the market before the trading session begins.

+   I have enhanced the crawling functionality using LangChain, allowing the bot to precisely extract news text from any given URL.
+This improvement ensures accurate and relevant information retrieval.

+   To quickly obtain a summary from a URL, you can utilize the /summarynewsurl command.
+This feature enhances user convenience and efficiency.

+   Currently, the news data is stored in a json file.
+However, I am planning to implement an update to MongoDB in the future.
+This transition aims to improve data management and accessibility.

 ## Open VScode tunnel